 The authors declare no competing interests.

-Edmond Onidje, Vitus Burimuah, Oluwole Oyetunde Oni, and Benjamin Obukowho Emikpe participated in the development of the research concept.
+Edmond Onidje, Vitus Burimuah, Oluwole Oyetunde Oni, and Benjamin Obukowho Emikpe participated in developing the research concept.
 Edmond Onidje gathered data, conducted data analysis, and drafted the manuscript.
-All authors have thoroughly reviewed and consented to the final iteration of this article, and have made equal contributions to its substance.
+All authors have thoroughly reviewed the manuscript and have made equal contributions to its substance.
+They equally read and approved the final version of the article.

 This research publication is part of the MSc thesis of the first author.
 Funding for the research is provided by the African Union through the Pan African University Life and Earth Sciences Institute (including health and agriculture), PAULESI.

-Table 1: demographic representation of indigenous poultry and Guinea fowl farmers in Northen Region of Benin
+Table 1: demographic representation of indigenous poultry and Guinea fowl farmers in the Northern Region of Benin

 Table 2: distribution of poultry farm size with gender